favna/ribbon/Docs/docs.md

 ## dex ⇒ <code>MessageEmbed</code>
 Pokémon DexCommand - Gets information about a Pokémon from Dexter
-Note that different forms are supported.
+Different forms are supported.
 Generally you want to write it all as 1 word with the form appended.
 For example `necrozmaduskmane` or `metagrossmega`
+If you want to get the shiny sprite displayed add the `--shiny` at the end of the search
 **Aliases**: `pokedex`, `dexfind`, `df`, `rotom`

 **Returns**: <code>MessageEmbed</code> - Lots of information about the pokemon